Ken Hamblin III

 Jason Mikesell

-Teller County Sheriff Jason Mikesell launched his campaign in March, one month after the conclusion of a seven-year legal battle between him and the ACLU of Colorado.
-ACLU sued Mikesell for letting his office assist U.S. Immigration and Customs Enforcement, arguing that state law prohibits it.
+Teller County Sheriff Jason Mikesell launched his campaign in March, one month after the conclusion of a seven-year legal battle with the ACLU of Colorado.
+ACLU had sued Mikesell for letting his office assist U.S. Immigration and Customs Enforcement, arguing that state law prohibits it.
 The state Court of Appeals ultimately ruled that some of Mikesell’s actions were allowed while others were not, including holding inmates for longer than their sentences at ICE’s request.

 Jason Clark